 *All Names Have Been Changed to Protect the Immortal (and the author)

 After assuring me that he was vegan (a true modern vampire), Restin Peace* and I set off for a moonlit Mystic Falls tour.
 Our first stop, a quick cocktail at the Mystic Grill.
 Or, so I thought.
-While the Mystic Grill is an excellent spot for delicious southern food & cocktails like a Vampire Bite or a Bloody Mary, it was the dark stairway to the left of the front entrance that drew my date.
+While the Mystic Grill is an excellent spot for delicious southern food & cocktails like a Vampire Bite or a Bloody Mary, it was the dark stairway to the left of the front entrance that drew my date instead.

 Known as Murder Alley, it’s a frequent hunting spot for vampires, who immediately made their presence known.
 Surely, Restin wouldn’t throw me to the wolves (so to speak) so soon?
 I hadn’t even interviewed him yet!
 Instead, we stepped around the undead and inside the small shop (also called The Alley) located underneath the Mystic Grill.
-Inside, vampire treasures abounded, from jewelry to coffee mugs, and every sort of vampire trinket your immortal soul could crave.
-Restin swears that all the best vampires buy their gifts and home goods from the Alley, and seemed particularly drawn to a burlap pillow with Mystic Grill emblazoned on the front.
+Inside, vampire treasures abounded, from jewelry, to coffee mugs, and every sort of vampire trinket your immortal soul could crave.
+Restin swears that all the best vampires buy their gifts and homegoods from the Alley, and seemed particularly drawn to a burlap pillow with Mystic Grill emblazoned on the front.
 (Photo Credit: http://kelseydesignss.blogspot.com/2013_04_01_archive.html)

 As we wrapped up the night (it was close to dawn after all), our last stop was the Jackson St. Cemetery.
-You might recall the cemetery if you’re a fan of the Vampire Diaries because it was used during the filming.
+You might recall the cemetery, if you’re a fan of the Vampire Diaries, because it was used in some scenes during filming.
 Restin claims that most vampires use this space as a sort of meditation area/after party hangout.
 Indeed, many vampires were walking and talking between the headstones, which bear the names of Covington’s (I mean Mystic Falls) famous citizens.
 Here, I left Restin Peace to return to the land of the living.
 I figured he was safe among the dead.